influxdata/terraform-google-influx/examples/influxdb-oss/README.md

 1. `git clone` this repo to your computer.
 1. Build a custom InfluxDB OSS image.
 See the [influxdb-oss machine image example](https://github.com/gruntwork-io/terraform-google-influx/tree/master/examples/machine-images/influxdb-oss) documentation for instructions.
 Make sure to note down the ID of the image.
 1. Install [Terraform](https://www.terraform.io/).
-1. Open the `variables.tf` file in the root of this repo, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default.
+1. Open the `variables.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default.
 Put the custom image ID into the `image` variable.
-1. Run `terraform init` in the root folder of this repo.
+1. Run `terraform init`
-1. Run `terraform apply` in the root folder of this repo.
+1. Run `terraform apply`

 ## Connecting to the cluster